 Getting Data from Stored Procedures

-In both cases, use the xls.objects table.
+In both cases, consult the xls.objects table.

 DBGate and ODataDB Specific Features